Forex Rollover (SWAP) Rate

 Calculating the Daily Rollover Rate

-The Rollover Rate matters to all Forex traders who maintain their positions overnight.
-(1) We start by subtracting the annual interest rate (%) of the base currency {R(base)} from the annual interest rate (%) of the quote currency {R(quote)}.
+1. Start by subtracting the annual interest rate (%) of the base currency {R(base)} from the annual interest rate (%) of the quote currency {R(quote)}:

 Example:

-When the Rollover Rate Becomes Significant?
+When Does the Rollover Rate Become Significant?

 • When the interest rate differential between two currencies is significant (more than 0.50%)

-• When traders use trading leverage
+• When trading with leverage

-What is a Carry Trade Strategy?
+What Is a Carry Trade Strategy?

-■ AUD/JPY, NZD/JPY, EUR/JPY, USD/TRY, and GBP/CHF
+• AUD/JPY, NZD/JPY, EUR/JPY, USD/TRY, and GBP/CHF

-How Rollover Rates are Important to Automated Strategy Backtesting?
+How Are Rollover Rates Important to Automated Strategy Backtesting?

-Compare SWAP Rates
+Compare Swap Rates

 FOREX SWAP RATES